This chapter deals extensively with how to build a good relationship with clients.

 Break the ice

-Even if this client has been with you for some time, having a chat in an office might seem a little out of the ordinary for them.
+Even if this client has been with you for some time, chatting in an office might seem a little unusual for them.

-So find a way to make them feel a little less apprehensive.
+So please find a way to make them feel a little less apprehensive.

-That could be simply by commenting on something that they are wearing, a new pair of trainers perhaps?
+That could be simply by commenting on something they are wearing, perhaps a new pair of trainers?

 Or if they watched the baseball game from the weekend.